koodikulma-fi/mixin-types/README.md

 // .. mixinTest2 is red-underlined as it requires MyBase, Object is not enough. class MyFail extends mixinsWith(Object, mixinTest2) { }

-// If you use the above mixins and base class manually, you get two problems (that's why `MixinsWith` function exists).
+// If you use the above mixins and base class manually, you get two problems (that's why `mixinsWith` function exists).
 // 1.
 The result won't give you the combined type.
 Though you could use MergeMixins or AsClass type to re-type it.
 // 2.
 You get problems with intermediate steps in the chain - unless you specifically want it.
 // +  The core reason for these problems is that each pair is evaluated separately, not as a continuum.